 2. Islamic University of Indonesia

-The Islamic University of Indonesia (UII) was established as Sekolah Tinggi Islam (STI) in 1945 which, later changed to its current name in 1947.
-It is the oldest and one of Indonesia’s best private higher education institutions.
-UII aims to nurture talents and provide comprehensive learning to students while upholding Islamic values in its teaching and practices.
-Its dynamic and diversified learning environment will enable students to grow academically and professionally in a community that promotes tradition and academic freedom for all.
+The Islamic University of Indonesia (UII) was founded as Sekolah Tinggi Islam (STI) on July 8, 1945, and was designated as the Islamic University of Indonesia in 1947.
+It is one of Indonesia’s oldest private higher education institutions.
+UII aims to nurture talent and provide comprehensive learning while upholding Islamic values in its teaching and practices.
+Its learning environment enables students to grow academically and professionally in a community that promotes tradition and academic freedom.

 3. Gadjah Mada University